SPDX-License-Identifier: BSD-2-Clause

 :type store_valid_response: bool

-:raises otp2289.OTPInvalidResponse: If the response does not match
+:raises otp2289.OTPInvalidResponseError: If the response is corrupt

 :return: Returns True if response validates, False otherwise